gaenseklein/slidenotes/tutorials/chart.md

 ---
-## overview over chart-options
+## overview: chart-options

-charttypes can have different options. for example an x-axis-label does not make any sense on a pie-chart. if you ever wonder, the insert-menu from charts helps you in finding the right ones. you dont have to remember them all. but nevertheless here is an overview:
+chart types can have different options. for example an x-axis-label does not make any sense on a pie-chart. if you ever wonder, the **insert-menu** from the charts block helps you in finding the right ones. you don't have to remember them all. but nevertheless here is an overview:

 1.) xaxis: displays a label under the x-axis
 2.) yaxis: displays a label aside the y-axis
-3.) dataset$: displays a label atop the graph with the text in this line 4.) summary: displays to screenreader an alternative text which should summarise the graphs output. dont copy your data here, as your data is accessible to screenreaders in form of a table! instead give a sumarize
+3.) dataset$: displays a label atop the graph with the text in this line 4.) summary: displays an alternative text *to screenreaders* which should summarise the graph's output. dont copy your data here, as your data already is accessible to screenreaders in form of a table! give a summary instead
 ---
 ## more options to come

 you want more options? well, we are eager to implement more in the future. tell us what you think would be a usefull option, we are open for feedback as always :)

+drop us a message under `options → feedback` or [hi@slidenotes.io](mailto:hi@slidenotes.io)

 ---
 ## thats it!